Blog

 Whether you’re a MacBook Pro (Apple Silicon M1/M2) or Intel-based Mac user, securing your Mac data is easy with these best practices:

 • Turning off automatic login: Many of your fellow Mac users favor automatic login for ease and convenience.
 But avoiding password authentication can be a double-edged sword.
 If your laptop is lost or stolen, the thief can easily access all your data.
-To turn off automatic login, head to System Preferences > Users & Groups > Login Options.
+To turn off automatic login, head to System Settings > Users & Groups > Login Options.
 You may need to enter your password before clicking Off in the “Automatic Login” menu.

 • Enable FileVault: This encrypts your entire hard drive.
 So, even if the thief removes your drive and connects it to another Mac to copy your files, photos, and documents, your data is safe.
 See above for instructions on how to enable FileVault.

-• Strengthen your access controls: Attackers can exploit less-than-ideal access controls to steal your data.
+• Strengthen your access controls: Attackers can exploit weak access controls to steal your data.
 Fighting back includes setting up these Mac security settings such as turning on Find my Mac, disabling automatic connections to public Wi-Fi, using a VPN, setting up a lock-screen passcode, and disabling network file sharing.

 Bonus Tip: Turn on Automatic Verification for secure sign-in to apps and websites.